Supplemental Nutrition Assistance Program

 Phone: (315) 435-2700

-Regulations state that certain household members must apply together.
-Those individuals include: spouses who live together, children under 22 living with their parent(s) and minors less than 18 living with an adult who provides parental control.
+Regulations require certain household members to apply together.
+That includes spouses who live together, children under 22 living with their parent(s) and minors less than 18 living with an adult who provides parental control.
 Also, non-related members of a household who buy and prepare the majority of their meals together must all apply together.

 If your household has little or no money and needs help right away, you may qualify for “expedited” Supplemental Nutrition Assistance benefits.
 If you do, you will receive your initial Supplemental Nutrition Assistance benefit within five days.
 However, you will still have to complete the regular eligibility process and supply all the required documentation at a later date.